Andreas-Garcia/audiometa/README.md

 ##### RIFF Unsynchronized Lyrics

 RIFF INFO chunks do not have native support for lyrics.
-The library supports storing unsynchronized lyrics in the `LYRICS` chunk.
+The library supports storing unsynchronized lyrics in the `UNSYNCHRONIZED_LYRICS` chunk.

 It does not support language codes or multiple lyrics entries due to lack of standardization.

 ##### Vorbis Unsynchronized Lyrics

-Vorbis comments support lyrics through the `LYRICS` field.
+Vorbis comments support lyrics through the `UNSYNCHRONIZED_LYRICS` field.
 It does not support language codes or multiple lyrics entries due to lack of standardization.

 #### Synchronized Lyrics